nicu-chiciuc/tsx_md/apps/tsx_md/articles/valid_form.md

 Sure if better, but if you want to validate a field based on another one, you have to use `superRefine` which is more complex than `.refine()`.

-At least you get better type-safety in the `superRefine`, although when you get to refinments, you get to the limits of what's safe to do in Zod.
+At least you get better type-safety in the `superRefine`, although when you get to refinements, you get to the limits of what's safe to do in Zod.

 https://github.com/colinhacks/zod/issues/2474